Tisquesusa: The Spanish conquest

-The arrival of the Spanish conquerors was revealed to Bogotá by the mohan Popón, from the village of Ubaque.
+The arrival of the Spanish conquerors was revealed to Tisquesusa by the mohan Popón, from the village of Ubaque.
 He told the Muisca ruler that foreigners were coming and Tisquesusa would die "bathing in his own blood".
 When Tisquesusa was informed of the advancing invasion of the Spanish soldiers, he sent a spy to Suesca to find out more about their army strength, weapons and with how many warriors they could be beaten.
 The psihipqua left the capital Muyquytá and took shelter in Nemocón which directed the Spanish troops to there, during this march attacked by more than 600 Muisca warriors.

-When Tisquesusa retreated in his fortified place in Cajicá he allegedly told his men he would not be able to combat against the strong Spanish army in possession of weapons that produced "thunder and lightning".
+When Tisquesusa retreated to his fortified place in Cajicá he allegedly told his men he would not be able to combat against the strong Spanish army in possession of weapons that produced "thunder and lightning".
 He chose to return to Bacatá and ordered the capital to be evacuated, resulting in an abandoned site when the Spanish arrived.
-In search for the Muisca ruler the conquistadores went north to find Tisquesusa in the surroundings of Facatativá where they attacked him at night.
+In search for the Muisca ruler, the conquistadores went north to find Tisquesusa in the surroundings of Facatativá where they attacked him at night.

 Alonso Domínguez, one of De Quesada's soldiers, thrust his sword at Tisquesusa, but without knowing he was the zipa, he let him go after taking the expensive mantle of the ruler.
 Tisquesusa fled hurt into the mountains and died of his wounds there.
 His body was only discovered a year later because of the black vultures circling over it.

 At the death of Tisquesusa, his son Hama and daughter Machinza hid the sister of the psihipqua, Usaca, in one of the settlements on the Bogotá savanna.
 When one of the conquistadors, Juan María Cortés, found out about this, he prepared a battle to gain control over the area.
 At that moment, Usaca appeared and resisted against the Spanish conqueror.
-Legend tells that he dropped his weapons and fell in love with her, eventually marrying the sister of Tisquesusa and they were baptised in Usaquén, meaning "Land of the Sun" in Muysccubun.
+Legend tells that he dropped his weapons and fell in love with her, eventually marrying the sister of Tisquesusa, and they were baptized in Usaquén, meaning "Land of the Sun" in Muysccubun.
 This formed the start of the construction of a colonial village, today part of the capital and known for its colonial architecture and parks.